-The GRF Young Academics Program is designed for young academics that are either in the last year of their doctoral studies or have completed their Ph.D. in Turkey or abroad within the last three years.
+The GRF Young Academics Program is designed for young academics who are either pursuing or have completed their PhDs within the last three years.

-GRF Young Academics Program consists of two stages.
+GRF Young Academics Program consists of two meetings.

-Please click to read papers published under GRF’s Young Academics Policy Paper Series.
+Please click to read papers published under the GRF Young Academics Program Publications.

 • Application documents should be submitted to firstname.lastname@example.org Documents required for applying to the GRF Young Academics Program are listed below:

-o A cover letter (in English and/or Turkish) that summarizes the topic on which the candidate wishes to publish a policy paper and describes the importance of the topic within the context of the global agenda
+o A cover letter (in English and/or Turkish) that summarizes the topic on which the candidate wishes to publish a paper and describes the importance of the topic from a global perspective.

-• Candidates whose applications are rejected are encouraged to apply to the program again with a new application.
+• Candidates whose applications are rejected are encouraged to apply to the program again next year, by submitting a new application.